-- 77. Example 1 also gave me the belt a few times and that was always done in the office.
-The secretary must have known what was happening in Rossie because her office adjoined Example 1 's office.
-She was young, in her early twenties, and had ginger hair. - 78.
-There were no doors on the toilet cubicles so when I was on the toilet would stand and stare at me. - 79.
-I have always put the bed wetters.
-The behaviour towards me down to my refusal to go into the dorm with the bed wetters.
-The behaviour towards me down to my refusal to go into the dorm with the bed wetters.
-The behaviour towards me down to my refusal to go into you to a corridor or to his office.
-The behaviour towards me down to my refusal to go into were scared of him.
+- 77. Level also gave me the belt a few times and that was always done in the office.
+The secretary must have known what was happening in Rossie because her office adjoined Level of the secretary for the secretary for the secretary for the secretary for the secretary must have known what was happening in Rossie because her office adjoined Level of the secretary for the secretary for the secretary must have known what was happening in Rossie because her office adjoined Level of the secretary for the secretary must have known what was happening in Rossie because her office adjoined Level of the secretary for the secretary for the secretary for the secretary must have known what was happening in Rossie because her office adjoined Level of the secretary for the se - There were no doors on the toilet cubicles so when I was on the toilet LLY would stand and stare at me. - 79.
+I have always put LLY is behaviour towards me down to my refusal to go into the dorm with the bed wetters.
+LLY never hit you in front of anybody.
+He took you to a corridor or to his office.
+LLY ruled with a rod of iron and even the staff were scared of him.
 They jumped just as quick as we jumped.
-The behaviour towards me down to my refusal to go into nudge you into a space so you were trapped. - 81.
+LLZ would nudge you into a space so you were trapped. - 80.
+On sport's day I won five events and was runner up in two.
+Second Second won two races and was runner up in five and he was awarded the winner's watch.
+Years later and I laughed about it. - 81.
 The bad boys who were being disciplined would stand at the top of the stairs with their backs to the wall.
 They would keep you standing at the top of the stairs as a punishment until 1am.
 You were in your bare feet and standing on a marble floor.
-It was up to got what time you went to bed.
+It was up to ^{GQE} what time you went to bed.
 If you were being punished you would be made to clean the toilets or another job until he allowed you to go to bed.
 Cleaning the toilets, the stairs or the corridor were punishments in Rossie and you did these at night.
 You had to sweep the floors and bumper them.
-You then got back in line until got said you could go to bed.
-Quite a lot of the times was present. - 82.
-One time got told off by the desk sergeant in Perth cells because he was dragging me about.
+You then got back in line until ^{GQE} said you could go to bed.
+Quite a lot of the times ^{LLY} was present. - 82.
+One time LLY got told off by the desk sergeant in Perth cells because he was dragging me about.
 I know this sergeant is still alive because I have seen him on Facebook but I don't know his name.
 He always used to give me a cigarette.
-Without and Mr came to pick me up from Perth police station.
+LLY and Mr LLZ came to pick me up from Perth police station.

 handcuffed me and the sergeant told him that he couldn't do that.
-If the sergeant told him that I was in his custody and that he could do what he liked.
+Level told him that I was in his custody and that he could do what he liked.
 I was handcuffed the whole way back to Rossie Farm.
-If the sergeant also gave me a slap in the car on the way back to Rossie Farm because I was fidgeting.
+Level also gave me a slap in the car on the way back to Rossie Farm because I was fidgeting.